Serbs in Germany: History

-Despite the hardship, the early 1960s saw the first seeds of community life.
 In 1965, the Serbian Orthodox Church in Düsseldorf consecrated Saint Sava Church in the first permanent Serbian parish in Germany.
 Weekend gatherings, slava celebrations, folk dances, and choir practices, became vital for preserving identity in an alien industrial landscape.

 The 1973 oil crisis and subsequent recession abruptly ended active recruitment.
 The Chancellor Willy Brandt’s government imposed a freeze on new guest worker visas.
 But rather than triggering mass return, it accelerated permanent settlement.
 Workers already in Germany were allowed to extend contracts, and crucially, family reunification became possible under a new legislation.
 This marked a profound demographic shift as wives and children arrived, transforming single-male enclaves into family communities.
 By 1980, the Yugoslav population in Germany had significantly grown, with a growing second-generation born in Germany.
 Children attended German schools but maintained Serbian language and culture through weekend supplementary schools (dopunska škola), often held in Serbian Orthodox churches.
 The first such school opened in Cologne in 1977, followed by others in Hamburg, Berlin, and Frankfurt.
 Radio programs in Serbo-Croatian, such as WDR’s "Yugoslav Hour", broadcast news, music, and call-ins, linking diaspora to Yugoslavia.

 The violent breakup of Yugoslavia in the 1990s brought another wave of Serbian migration to Germany.
 Germany, bound by its liberal asylum laws, became the primary destination.
 Many entered on tourist visas and applied for Duldung ("tolerated stay") or asylum.
 The German government, overwhelmed, introduced the "safe third country" rule and restricted benefits, but family ties built over decades facilitated chain migration.
 This wave was different than the one in 1960s and 1970s: more urban and educated.

 Demographics

 Serbian citizens in Germany, numbering 232,252 according to data from the 2022 census, are heavily concentrated (72%) in four federal states: North Rhine-Westphalia, Baden-Württemberg, Bavaria, and Hesse.
-Major hubs of Serbian immigration include Frankfurt, Dusseldorf, Cologne, Berlin, Munich, and Stuttgart.
+Major hubs of Serbian immigration include Frankfurt, Düsseldorf, Cologne, Berlin, Munich, and Stuttgart.

 People with Serbian ancestry (including Serbian citizens born in Germany and all persons born in Germany as German citizens with at least one Serbian parent who migrated to Germany or was born in Germany as a Serbian citizens) are currently estimated to number around 387,000, forming the 15th largest ancestry group in the country.